wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/advanced-audit/includes/overview.md

 ## Access crucial events

 Basic Microsoft 365 auditing capabilities give you access to over 1,500 audit event types that satisfy most requirements.
 However, there are some situations where this may not provide enough information to determine when someone breached your environment, or what the attacker accessed.
-For example, if an earnings document was leaked in an email, the basic auditing events don't tell you who opened the email.
+For example, if an earnings document was leaked in an email, the standard auditing events don't tell you who opened the email.
 This signal could make a critical difference in a forensic investigation.
 Without clear indicators, you must assume the worst, which can lead to higher cost and longer turnaround time to control risk.

 New crucial security and compliance events will help you investigate security breaches.
 The first of these crucial audit events released is the `MailItemsAccessed` mailbox auditing action.
 This action is triggered when mail data is accessed by mail protocols and mail clients.
 The `MailItemsAccessed` action can help investigators identify data breaches and determine the scope of messages that may have been compromised.
 If an attacker gained access to email messages, the `MailItemsAccessed` action will be triggered even if no explicit signal messages were actually read.

 ## Preserve audit logs

 The default Microsoft 365 audit log retention period is 90 days.
 Research indicates the time to detect a breach is about 200 days.
 Audit log events have sometimes already been aged out and deleted by the time many breaches have been identified, rendering the logs useless to the investigation.
-Additionally, once detected, breach investigations can take six months to one year, outlasting the basic audit log retention period.
+Additionally, once detected, breach investigations can take six months to one year, outlasting the standard audit log retention period.

 Longer term audit log retention can help with ongoing forensic or compliance investigations.
 Advanced Audit retains all Exchange, SharePoint, and Azure Active Directory audit records for one year.
 This is accomplished by a default audit log retention policy that retains any audit record containing the value of `Exchange`, `SharePoint`, or `AzureActiveDirectory` for the Workload property, indicating the service with which the audit record is associated.